 A fun treat to have in your home over the Holiday season is a special area where everyone can make their own hot drink - a hot chocolate station!
 You can keep your station budget-friendly by using recycled jars, dollar store products and things you already have on hand.
 Let me show you how!

-My three daughters were SO excited when I set this area up for them in our dining room!
+My three daughters were SO excited when I set this hot chocolate station up for them in our dining room!
 It was so easy to create, and didn't cost me much at all.

 I set our little hot drink station up by my espresso machine on our dining room sideboard.
 First, I used some old pasta and pickle jars to store hot chocolate mix, coffee grounds, and marshmallows.
 I tied a bow around each one with baker's twine.